How Does Hypnotherapy Work?

 During a clinical study focused on hypnotic states, Harvard researchers determined that hypnosis elevates two key areas within the brain that control and process the internal workings of the body.
 Similarly, the area of the brain that controls your actions and your awareness of your actions also shuts down or slows significantly during sessions of hypnosis.

-The study also found that the effects of a hypnotic state include:
+The research suggests that the effects of a hypnotic state include:

 • A dissociated control state